ASP: SELECTION PROCESS, CATEGORISATION AND PATHWAYS

 Team selection criteria and principles adhere to the following;

-2. Attitude and Behaviour: How you will represent the Australian Defence Force values of Service, Courage, Respect, Integrity and Excellence, and operate effectively in the multi-sport team environment to support.
+2. Attitude and Behaviour: An applicant’s ability to represent the values of Service, Courage, Respect, Integrity and Excellence is considered, as is their ability to participate effectively in a multi-sport team environment.

-3. Commitment and Sportsmanship: Ensuring that all individuals uphold the ADF values as a group and as a Nation; operating as a united team that appreciates the privilege to represent the Australian Defence Force and Invictus Australia.
+3. Commitment and Sportsmanship: All successful applicants will have the ability to uphold these values as both a group and as a Nation.
+This is to ensure that the selected individuals can operate as a united team that appreciates the privilege to represent the Australian Defence Force and Invictus Australia.

 WHY DO I HAVE TO BE CATEGORISED ONCE SELECTED?